sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 ## Introduction {#introduction-scattering-only}

-In this example, we want to give an introduction to @sapphire and show the basic usage.
-All examples are structured in the following way: First, we give an introduction, showing which parts of the VFP equation we want to solve, giving a physical motivation and show how @sapphire translates this problem to finite elements.
-Next, we show how to implement the example in @sapphire.
-We start with a detailed description of the `config.h`, going through the file line by line giving some explanatory comments.
-Similarly, we present the `scattering-only.cpp` which implements the `main` function.
+In this example, we want to give an introduction to @sapphire and show its basic usage.
+To this end, we structure the example in three parts.
+First, we give an introduction and physical motivation.
+Next, we show how to implement the example in @sapphire, by going through the respective files line by line giving some explanatory comments.
 In the results section, we show the expected output of the program and explain how to interpret it.

 As an introductory example, we want to study the simple case with only a scattering term in the VFP equation,